 Though there are some raw foodists and that some foods are better when eaten raw, we cannot omit the fact that cooking food has several benefits.
 For starters by cooking food at a proper temperature not only makes the food more manageable for us to chew, digest, and absorb the nutrients from it, but it also makes the food more enjoyable by improving its taste and aroma.
 Besides, From the microbiological point of view, cooked food is deemed safer than raw uncooked food.
 There are several ways you can cook food, such as cooking on a portable induction cooktop, frying in a deep fryer and so many more.
 However, this post is an induction cooktop temperature guide.

 The intention is to guide you on how to control the cooking temperature when using an induction cooker properly.
 What are the voltage requirements for an induction cooker?
 The power consumption?
 What are the proper temperature settings for induction cooking?
 These are the questions for which we hope to provide answers in this article.
 Because too much heat in culinary is terrible, it’s very critical to know the temperature level required.
 With uncontrolled cooking temperatures, you may not only destroy the flavor and taste of the food, but you also destroy several vital nutrients such as vitamins, minerals, and life-giving enzymes needed by the body for optimal health and functioning.
 Not to mention the safety hazards that may result.
-So, without further ado, let us start with our induction cooker temperature guide.
+So, without further ado, let us start with our induction cooker temperature guide and cleaning a nonstick pan.

 Lets first understand how induction cooking works?